Skip to main content

 3A: Build community trust with strong and fit for purposes approaches to privacy and security

-Our aim is to ensure that the NSW Government is coordinated, transparent and trusted in its data practices.
+Our aim is for NSW Government’s data practices to be coordinated, transparent and trusted.
 This includes being proactive and accountable in protecting and sharing data while also using it to best effect.

 The way personal and sensitive information is handled and used is changing as technology advances.
 Governments are increasingly implementing safe data sharing practices to generate more holistic views and valuable insights that were previously unavailable.
 Advances in technology can also enhance protection of personal information.